docker/docs/config/containers/container-networking.md

 ## Published ports

-By default, when you create or run a container using `docker create` or `docker run`, the container doesn't expose any of it's ports to the outside world.
+By default, when you create or run a container using `docker create` or `docker run`, the container doesn't expose any of its ports to the outside world.
 To make a port available to services outside of Docker, or to Docker containers running on a different network, use the `--publish` or `-p` flag.